superloopnetwork/superloop/README.md

 .
 <output truncated>
 ```
 Before we begin, I've constructed this application for easy database management by utilizing the power of YAML files.
-There are a combination of three YAML files that require management:
+There are a combination of three YAML files that require management (default path is /database/):

   1. nodes.yaml
   2. templates.yaml